 Known limitations of Shopify MCP in 2026

-- No cross-source context: Shopify MCP servers only expose Shopify data.
-If you need to combine Shopify orders with marketing spend from Google Ads or customer data from your CRM, you need a different approach
+- No cross-source context: Shopify MCP servers only expose Shopify data, so combining Shopify orders with Google Ads spend or CRM data needs a different approach.

-- Token economics at scale: Every AI query against your MCP server consumes tokens.
-High-traffic stores need caching strategies to manage costs
+- Token economics at scale: every AI query against your MCP server consumes tokens, so high-traffic stores need caching strategies to manage costs.

-- UCP transition in progress: Shopify is migrating catalog tools to the Universal Commerce Protocol (UCP), with new endpoints effective May 30, 2026 – expect breaking changes
+- UCP transition underway: Shopify is migrating catalog tools to the Universal Commerce Protocol (UCP), with new endpoints effective May 30, 2026, so expect breaking changes.

 Troubleshooting common issues